tfpauly/privacy-proxy/draft-private-access-tokens.md

 | issuer-request-uri   | ISSUER_REQUEST_URI resource URL as a JSON string |

-As an example, the Issuer's JSON dictionary could look like:
+As an example, the Issuer's JSON directory could look like:

 ~~~
  {